Vincamine/PipelineRunner/dev-docs/dev-logs/design_logic/system_design-rethinking.md

 - Pipeline configuration in YAML files stored in the repository
 - Pipeline execution based on Git repositories, branches, and commits
-- Stage and job dependencies with parallel execution
+- Stage and jobEntity dependencies with parallel execution
-- Docker-based job execution
+- Docker-based jobEntity execution
 - Artifact collection and storage
-- Comprehensive reporting on pipeline execution
+- Comprehensive reporting on pipelineEntity execution

 ## High-Level Architecture